-The Organization works closely with Empower One, a Christ-centered, nonprofit organization with a mission of empowering leaders of South Sudan to know how to make a disciple of Jesus, who can start a church that can then transform their community.
-In 2021, two members of the Organization's Board of Directors also served on the board of directors for Empower One.
+The Organization works closely with Empower One, a Christ-centered, nonprofit organization with a mission of empowering leaders of East Africa and South Sudan to make a disciple of Jesus and plant churches that can then transform their communities.
+In 2023, one member of the Organization's Board of Directors also served on the board of directors for Empower One.